rayouaz/crypto-safe-self-custody/README.md

 - To protect yourself from malicious service provider, you can prevent any action of the provider if you have both keys.
 - The shared-key can not be used to spend funds directly, if you loose it you can still get it back from the provider (if not in a adversial phase).

 Note that the service provider can be just a simple cloud storage service where you would save your private key without risking compromising your funds.
 You will then register the smart-contract and manage it yourself.
-In the text file I am thinking of a more engaged service provider who could provide self-custody for people who don't want to manage the contract.
+In the md file I am thinking of a more engaged service provider who could provide self-custody for people who don't want to manage the contract.